webxos/macroslow/galaxycraft/docs/galaxycraft_readme.md

 - **Integrate APIs**: Utilize the API Gateway to connect with external services or multiplayer servers.

 ### Contributing
 We welcome contributions! 🎉 Fork the repository, make your changes, and submit a pull request.
-Please adhere to our [Contribution Guidelines](CONTRIBUTING.md) and ensure your code aligns with the project’s vision. 🌟
+Please ensure your code aligns with the project’s vision. 🌟

 ## 💡 Future Roadmap